Burakbgmk/go-tbc-bot/README.md

 - Download ollama from https://ollama.ai/ website.

-- Run "ollama push mistral" from terminal to use mistral as the model. (llama 2 is also not a bad choice)
+- Run "ollama pull mistral" from terminal to use mistral as the model. (llama 2 is also not a bad choice)

 - Install docker if you do not have already.